vfarcic/devops26/manuscript/06-env.md

 GitOps is a way to do Continuous Delivery.
 It assumes that Git is a single source of truth and that both infrastructure and applications are defined using declarative syntax (e.g., YAML).
 Changes to infrastructure or applications are made by pushing changes to Git, not by clicking buttons in Jenkins.

 Developers understood the need for having a single source of truth for their applications a while back.
-Nobody argues any more that eveerything an application needs must be stored in the repository of that application.
+Nobody argues any more that everything an application needs must be stored in the repository of that application.
 That's where the code is, that's where the tests are, that's where build scripts are located, and that's where the pipeline of that application is defined.
 The part that is not yet that common is to apply the same principles to infrastructure.
 We can think of an environment (e.g., production) as an application.
 As such, everything we need related to an environment must be stored in a single Git repository.
 As such, we should be able to recreate the whole environment, from nothing to everything, by executing a single process based only on information in that repository.
 We can also leverage development principles we apply to applications.
 A rollback is done by reverting the code to one of the Git revisions.
 Accepting a change to an environment is a process that starts with a pull request.
 And so on, and so forth.

 The major challenge in applying GitOps principles is to unify the steps specific to an application with those related to creation of the whole environment.
 At some moment, pipeline dedicated to our application needs to push a change to the repository that contains an environment.
 In turn, since every process is initiated through a Git webhook fired when there is a change, pushing something to an environment repo should initiate another pipeline.